glav/CognitiveServicesFluentApi/README.md

 ```

 #### Examining the results
-Each cognitive service API (such as TextAnalytics or Emotion) provides a different type of results since they are performing different actions.
+Each cognitive service API (such as TextAnalytics or Face) provides a different type of results since they are performing different actions.
 However there are some similarities or patterns.
 Each result will contain a property that houses all the input data and result data for any operations performed.
 Continuing with the TextAnalytic theme using the above example, the resultof the analyse call contains properties to hold the Sentiment analysis, keyphrase analysis, and language analysis.
 ``` c#
 result.SentimentAnalysis;
 result.KeyPhraseAnalysis;